-The holiday season is upon us, or what we at Plated like to call charcuterie board season.
-With festive soirées filling your calendar, a foolproof charcuterie board is a must.
+Here at Plated, we like to live by the motto ‘When in doubt, cheese.’
+Whether you’re celebrating a holiday or gathering with friends for a movie night, a foolproof charcuterie board is a must.
 The best charcuterie boards include complementary flavors, textures, and colors—so get out your most beautiful cutting board and use our helpful charcuterie matrix to impress all your friends and family.

 Let’s start with the most important part of any charcuterie board: cheese.
 Think of the cheese as the sun of your charcuterie board’s universe.
 The rest of the board literally revolves around the cheese (well, as close to literally as possible without a spinning charcuterie board).
 It’s a good rule of thumb to include at least three types of cheese on your charcuterie board.
 Here’s a snapshot of the five cheese types you can choose from:

 - Soft: Brie & Camembert–buttery and baguette approved

 - Semi-soft: Mild Gouda, Vermont Cheddar–the all-purpose all-stars of the cheese world

 - Firm: Aged Gouda, Parmigiano-Reggiano–often nutty, fragrant, and crystallized